-Eidesvik's supplier of work clothes and protection shoes is a member of the procurement organization Incentra.
+Eidesvik uses one supplier of work clothes and protection shoes, and this supplier is a member of the procurement organisation Incentra.
 As part of their membership, they are subject to annual audits in accordance with international standards for human rights, environmental principles and anti-corruption.